A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

 Saliency maps, distinguishing from attention by highlighting specific parts of scenes, like objects or regions, have been adopted to increase explainability in RL agents.
-These maps showcase pixel influences on image classifications through gradient measurements of normalized scores.
-Several notable studies have contributed to XRL domain~\citep{perturbation-based-saliency,object-saliency-map,petsiuk2018rise,wang2019alphastock,guo2021machine,pan2020xgail,waldchen2022training, beechey2023explaining}. \citet{petsiuk2018rise} gauged pixel significance by applying a random value mask and evaluating its decision impact, extended by \citet{pan2020xgail} for geographic areas. \citet{perturbation-based-saliency} introduced perturbation-based saliency, perturbing certain features certainties to discern their impacts on policy.
-This was employed by \citet{guo2021machine} to juxtapose human and RL agent attention patterns, indicating RL training potential to humanize agents.
-Improving on this, \citet{bertoin2022look} harnessed unsupervised learning for perturbation-based saliency maps and agent training regularization.
-Meanwhile, \citet{waldchen2022training} applied convolutional neural networks for partial feature interpretations, whereas \citet{beechey2023explaining} leveraged shapley values to analyze the effects of feature removals.
-Lastly, the object saliency map~\citep{object-saliency-map}, an advancement over pixel-based maps, integrates template matching, enabling easier human interpretations by connecting pixel saliency maps with object detection.
+These maps showcase pixel influences on outputs through gradient measurements of normalized scores.
+Several notable studies have contributed to XRL domain~\cite{perturbation-based-saliency,object-saliency-map,petsiuk2018rise,wang2019alphastock,guo2021machine,pan2020xgail,waldchen2022training, beechey2023explaining, wang2024explainable}. \cite{petsiuk2018rise} gauged pixel significance by applying a random value mask and evaluating its decision impact, extended by \cite{pan2020xgail} for geographic areas. \cite{perturbation-based-saliency} introduced perturbation-based saliency, perturbing certain features certainties to discern their impacts on policy.
+This is further employed by \cite{guo2021machine, wang2024explainable} to juxtapose human and RL agent attention patterns, indicating RL training potential to humanize agents.
+Improving on this, \cite{bertoin2022look} harnessed unsupervised learning for perturbation-based saliency maps and agent training regularization.
+Meanwhile, \cite{waldchen2022training} applied CNN for partial feature interpretations, whereas \cite{beechey2023explaining} leveraged shapley values to analyze the effects of feature removals.
+Lastly, the object saliency map~\cite{object-saliency-map} integrates template matching and enables easier human interpretations by connecting pixel saliency maps with object detection.

-In contrast to relying on local spatial information, \citet{goel2018unsupervised} utilize flow information to capture and segment the moving object in the image.
+In contrast to relying on local spatial information, \cite{goel2018unsupervised} utilize flow information to capture and segment the moving object in the image.
 Therefore, the policy can focus on moving objects in a more interpretable manner.
-Furthermore, \citet{DQNViz} propose a specialized framework for visualizing DQN~\citep{DQN} process.
+Furthermore, \cite{DQNViz} propose a specialized framework for visualizing DQN~\cite{DQN} process.
 This visualization provides insights into the operations performed at each stage and the activation levels of each layer within the deep neural network.